okami101/laravel-admin/README.md

 php artisan vtec:install
 ```

 Simply follow wizard.
 The installer will preconfigure all asked packages for you and generate all minimal boilerplate code for quick start, including auth, users controller with impersonation.

 Laravel Sanctum is ready to use for [Vtec Admin](https://github.com/okami101/vtec-admin).

 At the end of installation, a full ready Vue CLI Admin project will be installed inside `admin` subfolder (default) with all required dependencies by using [this preset](preset.json).

 ### Run backend

-After the installation, if you selected docker, simply launch `docker-compose up`.
+After the installation, if you have selected docker, simply launch `docker-compose up`.
 Don't forget to adapt your environments variables with those outputted by installer when finished.
+By default API run at [http://localhost:8000](http://localhost:8000).

+> If you use docker, use `docker-compose exec laravel` before each next artisan commands.

-Then you just have to setup laravel installation as normal :
+Then you just have to setup laravel database installation :

 ```bash
 php artisan storage:link